SkaiYoh/NFC-cardgame/README.md

 A two-player split-screen strategy game where physical NFC cards control the virtual board.
 Players place real cards on NFC readers connected via Arduino's to spawn troops, cast spells, and try to destroy their opponents base.

-Built in C with Raylib, PostgreSQL, and Arduino hardware.
+Built in C with Raylib, SQLite, and Arduino hardware.

 ## Features